microsoft/MoGe/docs/eval.md

 # Evaluation

-We provide a common evaluation script to evaluate on a set of benchmarks and baselines.
+We provide a unified evaluation script that runs baselines on multiple benchmarks.
+It takes a baseline model and evaluation configurations, evaluates on-the-fly, and reports results instantly in a JSON file.

 ## Benchmarks

-Coming soon on Huggingface datasets.
+Coming soon on Huggingface Datasets.

 ## Wrap a Baseline